 It took some figuring to assemble the rotating collar to

-the Tommy Jack, and since "a picture is worth a thousand words", we've
+the Tommy Jack, and since "a picture is worth a thousand

-should be assembled.
+how the collar should be assembled.

 The bottom line is that this is a useful device and relatively

 inexpensive at $59.95.
 The Tommy Jack's folded dimensions are

 15" by 2-3/4" (38 cm by 6 cm), so it should fit into

 It's a minimalist approach, and it certainly doesn't replace

 Note: For informational use only.
 All material and

-photographs are Copyright © webWorld International, LLC - 2000-2011.
+photographs are Copyright © webWorld International, LLC since 2000.